iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 Alright, alright.
 Time to finally teach some calculus.
 Remember all the lectures, all the homework...
-Well, in the end what we need to differentiate a rational function are only five simple equations: 3 tree recursive rules and 2 base cases.
+Well, in the end, what we need to differentiate a rational function are only five simple equations: 3 tree recursive rules and 2 base cases.

 ```haskell